thunderrabbit/barefoot_rob/content/quests/walk-to-niigata/2021/05/06saw-missys-green-japanese-ratsnake.md

 amazing experience.
 And she was telling me about her experience.
 And so we decided that the snake was a messenger letting me know to contact her because she had just had a had an amazing experience.
-So that was neat. on them on YouTube.
-I called it Missy's Snake or something.
+So that was neat.
+I put him on YouTube.
+I called it Missy's green snake.